Understanding Pregnancy Stretch Marks: Causes and Treatment

 Hips, thighs, and buttocks are other common areas affected by rapid weight gain and growth spurts.
 You may even see them on your arms and lower back if collagen fibers break down from excessive stretching.

-Allow Nourishment tallow skincare can help improve skin health, keep your skin moisturized, and help prevent future stretch marks.
+Skincare products like cocoa butter or Allow Nourishment tallow skincare can help improve skin health, keep your skin moisturized, and help prevent future stretch marks.

 Causes of Stretch Marks

-Stretch marks often develop when your skin stretches quickly and it struggles to keep up with the rapid growth.
+Stretch marks develop when your skin stretches quickly and it struggles to keep up with the rapid growth.
 Factors like changes in the body or genetics can play a role in their formation as well.

 Rapid weight changes